Ginobili, Hardaway, Karl among 2022 Hall of Fame class

 But Ginobili did leave his mark on the game in the way he employed lateral movement after picking up his dribble to get up shots in the paint.
 It became known as the “Eurostep,” because Ginobili had played for a EuroLeague championship-winning team in Bologna, Italy, before coming to the NBA.

 “I never saw that I created anything or brought anything new.
-I just played the only way I thought possible,” Ginob ili explained, bringing up the challenge of tryingt to score against 7-footer Shaquille O’Neal early in his career.
+I just played the only way I thought possible,” Ginobili explained, bringing up the challenge of trying to score against 7-footer Shaquille O’Neal early in his career.

 “I was not going to go over Shaq and dunk, I had to go around people,” Ginobili said.
 “That’s the way my skill set and physical abilities found to get to the rim.
 I’ve done it since I can remember.”

-Ginobili recalled Steve Kerr bringing more attentipon to the move when he sport about “how weird it looked.”
+Ginobili recalled Steve Kerr bringing more attention to the move when he sport about “how weird it looked.”

 “I looked like a squirrel crossing the street getting to the rim,” Ginobili said, referring to his recollection of Kerr’s description.
 “That’s when I started to realize I was doing something a bit different and people started mentioning the Eurostep.
 For me, it was completely natural.”